sigmaco/qwadro/README.md

 This project represents the work of a group of software engineers and application developers meeting as the **Qwadro Working Group** (**4DWG**) of the **SIGMA Technology Group**, a arm of the **SIGMA FEDERATION**, the federation of independent cyber science, technology and engineering societies from Latin America.
 The goal of this group is to influence, foster, viabilize and improve the genuine development of multimedia user experience applications, hardware-accelerated high-performance optimal softwares and optimal entertainment softwares in the areas of 2D, 3D and 4D simulations and its renderization for the Latin American audience.
 This project defines the expectations of the group with regards to current acceptable 4D simulation and rendering functionality, and is an extension to the work done by Veryzon known as **Quadridimensional World Approximation**.

 The API concept and specification proposed in this project were primarily contributed by Veryzon.
 They were drafted in large part by Veryzon and owe much in their form and format to Veryzon's essays around experimental 4D technologies.
-The Working Group process provided advice, comments, guidance and suggestions for additions to these guidelines, which were contributed by software developers with battle-tested experiences working with RenderWare, OpenGL and Vulkan graphics hardware and software vendors and application developers and enthusiasts, indie game developers and enthusiasts, game modding communities and enthusiasts, come from backgrounds like Republica SIGMA, SIGMA Technology Group, SIGMA FEDERATION, Scitech, Remedy Entertainment, Engitech, NVIDIA, Crytek, id Software, TVE, Bellas Arts, Criterion Software, EA Technology, Ensemble Studios, Telekinesys and Intel.
-Just to quote some of them.
+The Working Group process provided advice, comments, guidance and suggestions for additions to these guidelines, which were contributed by software developers with battle-tested experiences working with hardware and software vendors and application developers and enthusiasts, indie game developers and enthusiasts, game modding communities and enthusiasts.

 The **SIGMA FEDERATION** and all members shall not be held liable to any person or entity for any reason related to the adoption or implementation of, nor adherence to the recommendations in, nor any other use of this project nor any accompanying software.